Sunday May 26, 2013

 Health Consequences of Obesity

-It has become known that certain diseases can result from an individual being obese.
-Some of these conditions and diseases included Type 2 diabetes, high blood triglycerides, high cholesterol, coronary heart disease, stroke and high blood pressure.
-If that weren't enough, some more diseases and conditions which have been said to correlate with obesity are gallbladder disease, osteoarthritis, gout and sleep apnea.
+It has become known that certain diseases can result from the condition of obesity.
+Some of these conditions and diseases include Type 2 diabetes, high blood triglycerides, high cholesterol, coronary heart disease, stroke and high blood pressure.
+If that weren't enough, some more diseases and conditions which have been said to correlate with obesity are gallbladder disease, osteoarthritis, gout, and sleep apnea.

-There are certain deadly diseases such as cancer that are more likely to occur in obese women and men than their non-obese peers.
-For example, obese women are more likely than average weight women to die from various cancers including gallbladder, breast, ovarian, uterine and cervical cancers.
-As for men, obese men are more likely to die from rectal, colon and prostate cancers than non-obese men are.
+There are certain deadly diseases such as cancer that are more likely to occur in people with obesity.
+Studies have shown that women with obesity are more likely than average weight women to have a higher rate of various cancers including gallbladder, breast, ovarian, uterine and cervical cancers.
+As for men, those with obesity are more likely to be diagnosed with rectal, colon and prostate cancers than men of average weight.

 Not only does obesity cause physical health issues in individuals but mental and emotional health issues as well.
-Individuals who are obese may experience depression, rejection and loneliness as a result of their obesity.
+Individuals with obesity may experience depression, rejection and loneliness as a result of their excess weight.
 Not only may they experience these conditions due to how they view themselves but how they feel others view them as well.

-Obesity is a serious concern for more and more individuals these days.
-In order to truly rid oneself of obesity or prevent obesity from occurring in the first place, it is a good idea to review the causes of obesity and remind oneself what they can do to help prevent it or help rid oneself of this debilitating condition.
+Obesity is a serious health concern for more and more individuals these days.
+In order to truly rid oneself of obesity or prevent obesity from occurring in the first place, it is a good idea to review the causes contributing to the condition and remind oneself what they can do to help prevent it or help rid oneself of this debilitating condition.